bhaskarreddi26/PyHadoop/Apache-Spark-Join-guidelines-and-Performance-tuning.md

 - RACK_LOCAL means that a block is being read from an HDD on a remote node and then is passed over network(data is on a different server so needs to be sent over the network.).

+> Spark switches to lower locality levels when there's no unprocessed data on a node that has idle CPUs.
+In that situation you have two options: wait  until the busy CPUs free up so you can start another task that uses data on
+> that server, or start a new task on a farther away server that needs to  bring data from that remote place.
+What Spark typically does is wait a bit in the hopes that a busy CPU frees up.
+Once that timeout expires, it  starts moving the data from far away to the free CPU.

 > The main tunable option is how far long the scheduler waits before  starting to move data rather than code.
 Those are the spark.locality.